Paraguay TV

 Paraguay TV is a Paraguayan television network.
 It is the first television station operated by the Paraguayan government, as well as the country's first digital channel.
 Experimental transmissions began on 15 August 2011, and regular scheduled programming began on 11 December.

 Its schedule focuses on the broadcast of state news, being the only channel in the country with more than eight hours of live programming.
+Currently it broadcasts in Guarani, Spanish and English.

 History

 Background

 When television was introduced to Paraguay in 1965, it was under the private initiative, even though the television channels (9 and later 13) had connections to the dictator until 1989.
 Paraguay was the last country in South America to open a television station owned by the government.

 Shortly before the creation of SNT, João Goulart in an official visit to Paraguay told Alfredo Stroessner if Paraguay had a television station owned by the government.
 Stroesser said that there was such service, even though it wasn't launched yet.

 Before the launch of the terrestrial public television network, the Ministry of Education and Culture set up the educational channel Arandu Rape, to cable operators, in 2009.
 A Paraguay-Argentine digital television production center was announced in February 2011, aiming to produce content for an all-digital public TV station, which was already on the works.
 On March 10, 2011, the first digital television tests took place in Asunción, with the help of NEC technicians.